Dice · Threshold Audit

 For players approaching Winna Dice with a Martingale plan, the answer is the same as for every other brand: the strategy has a small probability of large losses that dominates the expected-value math.
 Winna's brand context (Tobique licence, Status-Match, 7-minute rakeback) does not change this.

-Where the Winna Dice build sits in the 10-brand audit set
+Where the Winna Dice build sits in operators we cover

-We tested Dice at all 10 brands in our audit set during the most recent cycle.
+We tested Dice at all 10 brands in operator coverage during the most recent cycle.
 The Winna Dice build is structurally consistent with the standard implementations:

 BrandVerified Dice house edgeNotable brand featureCatalogue position